 HVAC Industry Revenue

-The HVAC industry has seen steady growth in Canada, according to data published by Statista.
+The HVAC industry has seen steady growth in Canada, according to data published by industry sources.
 It shows how the revenue has grown since 2012 when it was just over $2 billion.
-Based on this data, the revenue is expected to reach $3.845 billion in 2023 and $3.924 billion in 2024.
+Based on more recent estimates, industry revenue in Canada was approximately $16.7 billion in 2025, showing significant expansion from earlier figures.

 The revenue growth is driven by a range of factors, including new construction, renovating existing buildings, and increased demand for more environmentally friendly and energy‑efficient HVAC systems.